PamodiRanmal/Raz---Travello---Django/README.md

 # Raz Travello Django

 ## Project Overview
-Raz---Travello is a Django-based web application designed to showcase various travel destinations.
+Raz Travello is a Django-based web application designed to showcase various travel destinations.
 The application allows users to view details about different destinations, including names, images, descriptions, prices, and special offers.

 ## Features
 - Display of multiple travel destinations with engaging descriptions and images.